How frequently will organic materials be collected?

 Paper is a very valuable resource as it is both recyclable and compostable.
 Clean paper products, such as unwanted mail, glossy and matte office paper and cardboard can be recycled into new paper products.
 Please place clean paper items into the blue recycling cart, so they can be recycled into new paper products.

-Food-soiled paper, however, cannot be recycled into new products.
-Once paper has been soiled, it loses much of its resale and reuse value.
-Luckily, paper is also compostable.
-Please place food-soiled paper, such as paper plates, cups, napkins, tissues and paper towels into your green organics cart.
+Food-soiled paper, however, cannot be recycled into new products, but it is compostable.
+Please place food-soiled paper, such as paper plates, cups, napkins, tissues and paper towels into your green composting cart.
 These food-soiled paper products will be turned into nutrient-rich compost.

-For example, you could place the bottom half of a greasy, food-soiled pizza box in the green organics cart and place the clean, residue-free top half in the blue recycling cart.
-Or, you could place the entire pizza box in the green organics cart.
-However, you should not place the entire pizza box in the blue recycling cart, as it has some food-residue remaining on it.
+For example, you could place the bottom half of a greasy, food-soiled pizza box into the green composting cart and place the clean, residue-free top half into the blue recycling cart.
+Or, you could place the entire pizza box in the green composting cart.
+However, you should not place the entire pizza box in the blue recycling cart, as it has some food and/or grease remaining on it.

-How can I keep my organics cart clean?
+How can I keep my composting cart clean?

 You can use BPI-certified compostable bags in your kitchen collector, layer your food scraps and yard trimmings within your cart to absorb moisture; occasionally wash out your cart with mild soap and water; and sprinkle baking soda in the cart to help control odors.